The Martian (film): Cast

 Chastain prepared for her role by meeting with astronauts and scientists at the Jet Propulsion Laboratory and the Lyndon B. Johnson Space Center.
-She was inspired by astronaut Tracy Caldwell Dyson, saying "She's very matter of fact, very straightforward.
+She was inspired by astronaut Tracy Caldwell Dyson, saying, "She's very matter of fact, very straightforward.
 My character is dealing with the guilt of leaving a crew member behind, but she's still responsible for the lives of five other crew mates.
 I tried to play her as Tracy would have been in those moments."
-Damon prepared for the role by a different method than Chastain.
-He explained, "For me the rehearsal process was sitting with Ridley and going kind of line-by-line and moment-by-moment through the script and playing out a plan of attack for what we wanted each scene to accomplish."
+Damon prepared for the role by a different method: "For me, the rehearsal process was sitting with Ridley and going kind of line-by-line and moment-by-moment through the script and playing out a plan of attack for what we wanted each scene to accomplish."

-The Media Action Network for Asian-Americans (MANAA) criticized the casting of white actor Mackenzie Davis as Mindy Park who it said was described by author Andy Weir as Korean-American.
-The group also criticized the casting of Chiwetel Ejiofor as Vincent Kapoor, who the MANAA said Weir described as an Asian Indian character.
+The Media Action Network for Asian-Americans (MANAA) criticized the casting of white actress Mackenzie Davis as Mindy Park, whom it said author Andy Weir had described as Korean-American.
+The group also criticized the casting of Chiwetel Ejiofor as Vincent Kapoor, whom the organization said Weir described as an Asian Indian character.
 In the novel, the character's name was Venkat Kapoor, and he identifies religiously as a Hindu (a Baptist and a Hindu in the film).
-The group called the casting whitewashing and said that Asian actors, being under-represented in Hollywood, were deprived of acting opportunities.
+The group described these casting decisions as whitewashing, part of a broader phenomenon that deprives Asian actors of opportunities.
 Weir said in October 2015 he perceived Mindy Park as Korean but said he did not explicitly write her as Korean.
-He also dismissed criticism of Ejiofor's casting as Kapoor, "[Kapoor]'s an American.
+He also dismissed criticism of Ejiofor's casting, saying that Kapoor is "an American.
 Americans come from lots of different sources.
 You can be Venkat Kapoor and black."
-In the original novel, Weir intentionally avoided including the physical descriptions of his characters.
+He said his novel intentionally avoided physical descriptions of his characters.

-Naomi Scott was cast as Ryoko, a member of the JPL team.
-She filmed her scenes but they were removed from the final cut, resulting in her appearance becoming a silent role.
+Naomi Scott was cast and filmed as Ryoko, a member of the JPL team.
+Her scenes were removed from the final cut.